huggingface/blog/spaces_3dmoljs.md

         <div class="bfc">
             <code>duerrsimon</code>
             <span class="fullname">Simon Dürr</span>
+            <span class="bg-gray-100 dark:bg-gray-700 rounded px-1 text-gray-600 text-sm font-mono">guest</span>
         </div>
     </a>
 </div>

-In this post we will look at how we can visualize proteins on Huggingface spaces.
+In this post we will look at how we can visualize proteins on Hugging Face Spaces.

 ## Motivation 🤗